P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Acknowledgements

 \section{Acknowledgements}

-The research was funded by a Newton International Fellowship by the Royal Society (NIF\textbackslash R1\textbackslash 182194) to JK, a grant by the Swedish Cultural Foundation in Finland to JK, and by Engineering \& Physical Sciences Research Council (EPSRC) Fellowships to RM and CT (grant numbers EP/P016871/1 and EP/T001577/1).
+The research was funded by a Newton International Fellowship by the Royal Society (NIF\textbackslash R1\textbackslash 182194) to JK, a grant by the Swedish Cultural Foundation in Finland to JK, a grant by the Swedish Research Council (2022-03502), and by Engineering \& Physical Sciences Research Council (EPSRC) Fellowships to RM and CT (grant numbers EP/P016871/1 and EP/T001577/1).
 CT also acknowledges support from an Imperial College Research Fellowship.
-The project was also in part financially sponsored by Digital Futures through JK.
+The project was also in-part financially sponsored by Digital Futures at KTH through JK.
+Finally, the authors are grateful for the opportunity to spend time at the Oberwolfach workshop “Mixed-integer Nonlinear Optimization: A Hatchery for Modern Mathematics” where we finalized some details of the paper.